Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it reports Google Ads conversions broken down by conversion_action and date, with optional campaign filter.
-It explicitly distinguishes from the sibling tool google_ads_performance_report by directing users to that tool for campaign-level metrics.
+The description clearly states the tool reports Google Ads conversions broken down by conversion_action and date with optional campaign filter.
+It distinguishes from sibling tool google_ads_performance_report for campaign-level metrics.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.